Ali-RS/jme-vehicles/readme.md

 + Numpad6 : reset the field of view (to 90 degrees vertical angle)
 + "." or Pause : toggle the physics simulation paused/running
 + "/" : toggle physics debug visualization on/off
++ F6 : toggle the detailed profile of per-frame CPU/GPU time
 + F12 : capture a screenshot to the current working directory
 + C : print details about the default `Camera` (viewpoint) to standard output
 + O : print details about the `BulletAppState` (physics) to standard output